Overview

 To have their contribution to the thesis fairly reflected in the attribution of authorship of publications and of patents.

-To be permitted to submit a thesis for examination even if the supervisor is not satisfied, providing the work conforms to the guidelines and regulations laid down by the Faculty of Graduate and Postdoctoral Affairs and the academic unit.
+To be permitted to submit a thesis for examination even if the supervisor is not satisfied, providing the work conforms to the guidelines and regulations laid down by the Graduate Studies and the academic unit.

 Potential Problems and Processes for Resolution

 When either the student or the supervisor feel that the supervisory relationship has failed to meet the responsibilities listed in this policy, they may request an informal resolution process.
-This will take place initially within the academic unit, and then, if not resolved, within the Faculty of Graduate and Postdoctoral Affairs, with the involvement of the Ombudsman where this seems appropriate.
+This will take place initially within the academic unit, and then, if not resolved, within the Graduate Studies, with the involvement of the Ombudsman where this seems appropriate.

 In those disciplines that do not assign a supervisor on admission, the student should understand that, while the academic unit will make every attempt to assign the supervisor of choice, the supervisorial relationship has to be consensual.
 Supervisors are assigned based on their availability and their competence in the field of the proposed thesis topic.